-Why Do Cats Like Countertops?
+Why Do Cats Jump on the Counter?

 How to Stop Counter Jumping

-All family members need to be on the same page and be willing to reprimand the cats if needed.
-These techniques likely will not work if the cat knows that the countertop rules are only being enforced sometimes.
-Try the method that seems to work best for your living situation and/or what your cat responds to.
+All family members need to be on the same page and also be willing to reprimand or distract the cat if necessary.
+These techniques won't work if the cat knows that the countertop rules are only enforced sometimes.
+Try the method that works best for your situation and/or that your cat responds to most positively.